Diegocarque12/cumbaGymApp/README.md

 - **Routine Creation**: Coaches can create routines with a name and add exercise sets to each routine, specifying the machine name, set number, weight, and repetitions.
 - **Routine Assignment**: Establish a many-to-many relationship between users and routines, allowing a user to have multiple routines and a routine to be assigned to multiple users.

-## Database Structure

-The application uses a relational database to store and manage data.
-The database consists of the following tables:

-- **Users**: Stores personal information about clients.
-- **Measurements**: Stores body measurements of clients recorded by the coach.
-- **Routines**: Stores the routines created by the coach.
-- **ExerciseSets**: Stores the exercise sets within each routine.
-- **UserRoutines**: A junction table to establish the many-to-many relationship between users and routines.

-For more details on the database structure and table creation, refer to the [Database Description](#database-description) section.

 ## Getting Started

 To run the CumbaGym application locally, follow these steps: